-During the remaining nine months of the project, the emphasis of the consolidation grant will be on assisting the intercommunity environmental fund to recruit, train and equip a team of community rangers to monitor and enforce implementation of the management plan, and developing key visitor facilities, such as hiking trails and signage, to promote tourism development.
+During the final year of the project, the intercommunity environmental fund was assisted to recruit, train and equip a team of community rangers to monitor and enforce implementation of the management plan, and develop key visitor facilities, such as a guesthouse, hiking trails and signage, to promote tourism development.
 Attracting visitors to the area is expected to create employment opportunities and further increase local support for the community-managed protected area.
-Before CEPF support ends, WWF aims to have assisted the intercommunity environmental fund to secure funding for its core operations from the CNF and reached out to other funders to expand the program of livelihood activities already initiated in the support zone.
+WWF also assisted the intercommunity environmental fund to secure funding five-years of funding for its core operations from the CNF and reached out to other funders to expand the program of livelihood activities initiated in the support zone.

-The scope of the fourth consolidation grant, to Missouri Botanical Garden, is relatively modest compared with the other three.
-It aims to publish two documents prepared during the initial investment phase: a Red Book on the endemic plants of the Caucasus Region; and a regional plant conservation strategy for the Caucasus.
-When the initial investment period began, only a single species of plant was assessed as globally threatened on the IUCN Red List.
-This was surprising because the Caucasus was designated as a hotspot because of its importance for plant conservation.
-The major information gap that existed with regard to the conservation status of plants was a major barrier to effective conservation for the region's botanical diversity, and it was to address this gap that CEPF supported a project to undertake plant Red List assessments.
+The scope of the fourth consolidation grant, to Missouri Botanical Garden, was relatively modest compared with the other three.
+It aimed to publish two documents prepared during the initial investment phase: a Red List of the endemic plants of the Caucasus; and a regional plant conservation strategy for the Caucasus.
+When the initial investment period began, only a single species of plant from the Caucasus was assessed as globally threatened on the IUCN Red List.
+This was particularly striking because the Caucasus was designated as a hotspot on the basis of its importance for plant conservation.
+Information gaps on the conservation status of plants were a major barrier to effective conservation action for the region's botanical diversity, and it was to address these gaps that CEPF supported a project to undertake plant Red List assessments during the initial investment phase.
 The project made tremendous progress: Red List assessments were completed for 1,164 Caucasus endemic plant taxa, of which three-fifths were evaluated as globally threatened.

-According to the project design, it was intended that a hard-copy Red Book of the endemic plants of the Caucasus be printed and disseminated among key audiences in the region.
-However, the project encountered a number of delays, and it was not possible to complete the final project outputs within the lifetime of the project.
+According to the project design, it was intended that a hard-copy Red List of the endemic plants of the Caucasus be printed and disseminated among key audiences in the region.
+However, the project encountered a number of delays, and it was not possible to publish the final project outputs within the lifetime of the project.
 To make the results of the project as widely accessible as possible the consolidation grant was awarded.
-It has supported the preparation of the two main outputs of original CEPF grant.
-Of these, one has so far been printed, the Caucasus Plant Initiative: A Regional Plant Conservation Strategy.
-This 28-page booklet has been disseminated to plant taxonomists and conservationists in the six countries that participated in the original Red List assessments, as well as being made available via the Missouri Botanical Garden website and the Plants 2020 website hosted by Botanic Gardens Conservation International.

-The final draft of the Red Book of the Endemic Plants of the Caucasus has been completed, with input from botanists in the six countries of the hotspot, brought together as the IUCN/SSC Caucasus Plant Red List Authority.
-The book is currently in a publication queue at Missouri Botanical Garden Press, and with a projected print date before the end of 2013.
-Once published and disseminated, the Red Book is expected to become an indispensable reference for conservationists, researchers and government planners on the conservation status of Caucasian endemic plants, whereas the regional plant conservation strategy will be a valuable advocacy tool, which can be used to galvanize conservation action, promote strengthened legal protection of threatened plant species, and leverage funding for plant conservation.
+It supported the publication of the Caucasus Plant Initiative: A Regional Plant Conservation Strategy, which serves as a blueprint and roadmap for priority plant conservation activities in the region through 2020, both for governmental and non-governmental organizations.
+The grant also supported the publication of the Red List of the Endemic Plants of the Caucasus, which is the first ever compilation in English of a comprehensive synonymized list of the 2,950 endemic plant taxa of the region, with a fully vetted and validated distributional occurrence among the six countries of the Caucasus Hotspot.
+Along with a comprehensive list of endemic plant taxa, the book also contains the first ever conservation assessments of 1,164 taxa, including the top 50 priorities for conservation action in each country.
+The red list is expected to become an indispensable reference for conservationists, researchers and government planners on the conservation status of Caucasian endemic plants, whereas the regional plant conservation strategy will be a valuable advocacy tool, which can be used to galvanize conservation action, promote strengthened legal protection of threatened plant species, and leverage funding for plant conservation.

-&lt;sup>2 http://www.mobot.org/MOBOT/Research/pdf/RedBook69mobot.pdf

-&lt;sup>3 http://www.plants2020.net/files/Worldwide/News/2013/caucasus\strategy.pdf